COMP1100 Assignment 1, Semester 2 2023

 (Aside: Elm is a functional programming language that uses a similar pattern to build front-end web applications that are compiled to JavaScript.)

 Let’s trace a simple interaction.
-If the user starts at a blank
+The user, starting with a blank canvas,

 -

-The user presses “C” to change the colour from red to kinda red:
+The user presses “C” to change the colour from black to red:

 -